Installing → Software Requirements

 NOTE: APCu is optional, but highly recommended as it provides enhanced performance.

-Open XDMoD is tested to work with PHP 5.4.16 and may be compatible with more recent releases of PHP 5.
-Open XDMoD is not compatible with PHP 7 at this time.
+Open XDMoD is tested to work with the versions of PHP that is supplied with Centos 7 (PHP 5.4.16) and Rocky 8 (PHP 7.2.24).
+Open XDMoD is not compatible with PHP 8 at this time.

 Some Linux distributions (including CentOS) do not set the timezone used